mikaelapisani/google-trends/README.md

 In the extraction is used to clean the data and in the loading to append the content of the files into one.

 ### Load
-The loading step consist on reading the local files for monthly and daily data and generate files that contains the information for all the months and all the days.
-The information is append into one file until reaching the threshold configured in ``output_size_mb``.
+The loading step consist on reading the local files for monthly and daily data and generate 2 different types of files.
+One that contains the information for all the months and other type for all the days.
+The information is appended into one file until reaching the threshold configured in ``output_size_mb``.
-Once the threshold is reached, the file is uploaded to dropbox, and start to generate a new file.
+Once the threshold is reached, the file is uploaded to Dropbox, and start to generate a new file.
 This process is repeated until all the files have been processed.

+**Observations**
+1. *Transformation:* The appended information is sorted by date before uploading the file the information.
+2. *Handle errors:* In case that the upload to Dropbox fails, the result file would be saved in the results directory.
+These files should be uploaded manually to dropbox.

 #### Execution: